chichiger/Sample-Blogging-App/README.md

 #### Flowchart of the stateless front end interacting with the stateful back end
 ![Imgur Image](http://i.imgur.com/Yd3aceo.png)

+---
-This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.
+*This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.*